programmierbar/fasttrack/readme.md

 #### --version
 When running the promote command without parameters, fasttrack will promote the version currently found in the `pubsepc.yaml` file of the project.
-When providing the `--version` or `-v` option, you can promote specific version to another track.
+When providing the `--version` or `-v` option, you can promote a specific version to another track.

 #### --rollout
 By default, fasttrack will release the app to the user fraction defined in the `rollout` parameter in